 3 Things To Keep in Mind Before Buying 444 Marlin Scopes

 There are a couple of things you should keep in mind while purchasing a new scope.
-This stands true for any types of scopes that you may want to buy.
+This stands true for any type of scope that you may want to buy.

 Build Quality